 - All water remaining in any water container should be disposed of so that the container is empty. - (ii) The outside of external water containers should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.
-Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose.
-Water should then be put into the container, swirled round and then emptied out. - (iii) All containers should then be totally filled with water containing an appropriate disinfectant / sterilising solution and allowed to stand for the recommended contact time. - (iv) The solution should be emptied from the container - (v) External containers should be inverted whilst stored overnight (if possible). - (vi) Containers must be filled with mains water only and mains water only should be used for the above cleaning procedure. - (vii) On no account should garden hoses be used to fill water tanks.
+Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose. - (iii) All containers should then be totally filled with water containing an appropriate disinfectant / sterilising solution and allowed to stand for the recommended contact time. - (iv) The solution should be emptied from the container - (v) External containers should be inverted whilst stored overnight (if possible). - (vi) Containers must be filled with mains water only and mains water only should be used for the above cleaning procedure. - (vii) On no account should garden hoses be used to fill water tanks.